 - We must help Ministers promote and defend their decisions, even if we advised against them.
 We must, when operating in this mode, now pay much more attention to the tone and impact of what Ministers say and do, rather than focusing on the detail that underlies the policy decision.
+We certainly don't draw attention to inconvenient facts and arguments.
 It matters little whether we think Ministers are right or wrong.
 It is vital that their programs are professionally promoted and defended if they are to achieve their objectives.

 - We are responsible for delivery: implementing Ministers’ decisions on the ground and possibly drafting the necessary legislation.
 Again, we become less analytical, and much more proactive.
 We now focus almost exclusively on ensuring the delivery of worthwhile outcomes, working closely with delivery partners both inside and outside our department.
 Indeed, although we undoubtedly continue to work for Ministers, we often have to work with Ministers in order to achieve Ministers’ own objectives.
 After all, little is as effective in driving forward a difficult agenda as a strong Ministerial speech or a well-prepared meeting between a Minister and a Ministerial colleague, or a powerful interest group, or a delivery partner.

 By the way, the need to focus on long-term goals does not exempt us from the duty to respect the numerous constraints within which we are forced to work.
 These constraints are therefore described in some detail elsewhere in this website.
 But our key professional skill is to be innovative in achieving Ministers’ objectives without breaking any rules, and without going on about how difficult it all is.
 As Giles Wilkes, a former No.10 Adviser, commented: